pythoncoderV/Bluetooth-Robotic-Arm/README.md

 # Bluetooth-Robotic-Arm

-This is a bluetooth 4 Bar linkage ESP32 Robotic arm featuring 4 axis of rotation, a remote controller controlling the arm wirelessly, and a 3 finger hellical gear gripper meant for circular objects.
-It uses a rotation base, shoulder joint, wrist joint, and gripper by 4 servo motors.
+This project is a Bluetooth robotic arm, also known as “Hoc Diu Tempus Sumpsit.”
+It is a Bluetooth-controlled, $-Bar linkage robotic arm powered by an ESP32.
+The arm features four axes of rotation, a wireless remote controller, and a three-finger helical-gear gripper designed for grasping circular objects.
+The system uses four servo motors to drive the rotating base, shoulder joint, wrist joint, and gripper.